 - Bargaining power of buyers – Weak

 - Threat of substitutes or substitution – Weak

 Recommendations.
 Walmart Inc.’s strategic planning must prioritize competition and new entry in the retail industry.
 Based on this Five Forces analysis, the business needs to continually improve its capabilities to sustain its competitive advantages.
 Walmart’s generic strategy and intensive growth strategies establish the basic approaches to grow the business and keep it competitive.
 However, the company needs to develop additional enhancements.
 It is recommended that the company increase its investment in the automation of internal business processes, including its supply chain.
 This recommendation aims to improve overall efficiency and, as a result, improve cost effectiveness to satisfy Walmart’s corporate vision and mission statements.
 It is also recommended that the company further enhance its human resource management.
 Such improvement can contribute to workforce competencies that support business growth.
 These resulting improvements based on these recommendations can help counteract the effects of the strong forces of competition and new entry, which are the most significant issues determined in the results of this Five Forces analysis.

 Intensity of Competitive Rivalry or Competition (Strong Force)

 The intensity of competitive rivalry is strong in the retail industry.
 There are many firms of different sizes competing in this industry environment.
-The following external factors are the most significant for Walmart to consider with regard to competition:
+The following external factors are the most significant considerations in Walmart’s strategic management of the strong force of competition: